-The biggest complaint is that it is heavy (22.6 pounds), clunky and not easy to move around.
+The biggest complaint is that it is heavy (22.6 pounds), clunky, and not easy to move around.
 Some also complain that the filter gets clogged and loses suction over time.
-This seems to be a common complaint with all vacuums so take it with a grain of salt.
-If used and cleaned properly, the chances that this happens are slim.
+Clogged filters seem to be a common complaint with all vacuums, so take it with a grain of salt.
+If used and cleaned correctly, the chances that this happens are slim.

 This Kenmore 400 Series vacuum comes with high-end features at a moderately high price (you could certainly spend even more).
 If you have large carpeted areas in your house in addition to wood floors, this vacuum might be worth the splurge.
 You can see the current pricing on Amazon here.

 If you are not concerned with price, the best vacuum you can buy for hardwoods and area rugs is the Dyson Ball Multi Floor Canister Vacuum (see on Amazon).
 Don’t just take my word for it, J.D.
 Power gave it the highest numerical rating among canister vacuums in their 2015 and 2017 Vacuum Satisfaction Studies.

 This vacuum is designed to work on all surfaces featuring stiff nylon bristles that are incredibly effective at digging deep into rug fibers and removing dirt.
 It also has soft carbon fiber filaments designed specifically to remove dust from hardwoods.

 As its name suggests, this vacuum is built with Dyson’s patented Ball™ technology, which makes it extremely easy to maneuver; you never have to worry about the canister dragging and damaging the floor when you make sharp movements.
 The canister has large wheels on each side that make it easy to twist, turn, and spin without flipping over.